getpawprint/slate/source/includes/_activation_v2.md

 - `vet_user_email` - Secondary email(s) on a vet PMS account (Vetdata only; Vetter supports only 1 email).
 Sets `user` = `true` in the response.

 Possible statuses:

 - `user` - email exists in the `user` table and has a password, or email is in the `verified_email` table.
 User should sign in with the account.
 - `user_needs_password` - email exists in the `user` table and does not have a password (aka "ghost user").
 Password should be set for the account.
 - `vet_user` - email exists in the `vet_user` table or the `vet_user_email` table.
 A new Pawprint count should be created, linked to the `vet_user` account.
+See "Send account creation token" and "Create user account from vet_user account".
 - `unused` - email does not exist anywhere in the Pawprint database and can be used to create a new account.

 ### HTTP Request